atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 passed at Lumley place, contented himself With telling,. imrs.
 Selby and his daughters, that they were all. returned, very grave from their visit..
 Mrs. Selby took him up immediately,, and quite in a laconic manner. ft
-People of fashion, !* Said she, “are not always laughing, and making a “noise, whatever may think — For.
-“my part' — I know better."
+People of fashion, !* Said she, are not always laughing, and making a noise, whatever may think — For. my part' — I know better."
 \
-Mr. Selby bore this reproof with wonderful patience; and then turning, to his eldest, daughter,, Said — “Why,.
-“child,, you look like a, Friezeland “hen:, your hair is curled’ So much,, that it is quite unnatural; Polly." — laying.his finger on one of her curls.. r
+Mr. Selby bore this reproof with wonderful patience; and then turning, to his eldest, daughter,, Said — Why,. child,, you look like a, Friezeland hen:, your hair is curled’ So much,, that it is quite unnatural; Polly." — laying.his finger on one of her curls.. r
 I
-D 5 “Law,.
+D 5 Law,.
 /
 *»
 _ ^